Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: ML Model Training

 \section{ML Model Training}

 Using elliptic Fourier descriptors, the arbitrary 2D shapes are broken down into component ellipses.
 The shape is thus represented (and can be reasonably reconstructed) by taking top N elliptical parameters: $a_n$, $b_n$, $\Theta_n$, $\phi_n$.
 The light curves generated using the \yuti simulator (refer Fig. \ref{fig:methodology} (b)) are 1D arrays of 300 elements.
 With the ML model, we need to predict the elliptical parameters ($a_n$, $b_n$, $\Theta_n$, $\phi_n$) up to a sufficient order (see Fig. \ref{fig:trunc_dist}).
-This sufficiency in order may not be uniform across all the parameters, and is depended on the scale of values.
-For example, the $a_n$'s show logarithmically declining trend (Fig. \ref{fig:par_dist}).
-The reconstruction error due to higher order of $\Theta$ and $\phi$ is expected to be dependent on the scale of $a_n$ for that given order.
-Considering this non-uniformity in parameter importance in reconstruction, we find the best architecture for all the parameters individually.
+This sufficiency in order may not be uniform across all the parameters, and is dependant on the scale of values.
+For example, the $a_n$'s show a logarithmically declining trend (Fig. \ref{fig:par_dist}).
+The Fourier coefficients influence the light curve very unevenly.
+The $a_n$ and $b_n$ terms set the overall size, eccentricity and orientation of effective ellipse, while $\Theta_n$ and $\phi_n$ encode finer angular details.
+The contribution of each coefficient decreases with increasing order.
+In addition, this decline across order is not uniform across the coefficients.
+Because of this disparity, a single neural network (NN) would need to be supplied with corresponding weights for every parameter.
+These weights must be assigned before training and would require extensive fine-tuning of output scaling or loss terms.
+Training an independent network for each coefficient sidesteps this problem.
+Instead of representing the relative influence of individual parameter, the entire NN architecture can be optimized for the influence of a single coefficient on the light curve.
+Although this increases the number of hyper-parameter tuning searches, the limited set of useful orders keeps the total number of networks small while still capturing the shape information embedded in the light curve.
 The general architectures of the neural network models have combination of Convolution layers followed by Dense layers (see Fig. \ref{fig:methodology} (d)).
 The hyper-parameter tuning space for the layer architectures is:

 \begin{itemize} \item Convolution layers layers: [\,], [32], [64,32], [64,32,32], [64,64,32,32] \item Dense Layers : [8] , [64,8], [64,64,32], [128,64,64,8], [128,128,64,64,64,32] \end{itemize}